zander-apalit/zander-apalit.github.io/readme.md

 3. Click on the ``Pages`` section, found on the left under ``Code and automation``.
 4. In the ``Branch`` section, adjust the dropdown box to **master**.
 5. Click on the save button beside the dropdown box.
-Your website is now ready for configuration~
+Your website is now ready for configuration!

 ##### 3. Configure your website
 In this step, you'll adjust the appearance of your website to your liking.
 1. Navigate to your website repository.
 2. Click on the ``_config.yml`` file.
 This file is where you'll adjust various sections of your website.
 3. Configure this file to your liking.
 Fields such as the website title, description, and social media links can be edited.
 Additional instructions are located within the file.
+4. When you're satisfied with the configuration, click on the ``Commit changes`` button in the top right.

 ##### 4. Upload your resume to your website
 Finally, it's time to upload your resume to your website.